nycnewman/ex-canton-gdpr/README.md

 - The use of asymmetric DEK instead of symmetric might allow separation of read and write access to data

 TODOs
-- Code is example only and in not way fit for any for of production use (error handling, unhappy paths, audit of encryption implementation)
+- Code is example only and in no way fit for any for of production use (error handling, unhappy paths, audit of encryption implementation)
-- Offboarding flows are not implemented.
+- Off-boarding flows are not implemented.
 One could add choices and automation to remove copies of shared keys for uninvited participants
 - Does not demonstrate pruning of data set
 - Whilst Daml model support variations in encryption and on/off ledger storage, only on-ledger, encrypted storage is tested
 - UI